10. State Machines for Complex Robot Behavior, with Brett Aldrich

 So by reference library, you mean a bunch of state machines you can already use for specific things.
 Okay.

 Exactly, exactly.
 With, with simulation included for many of them.
 Gotcha.
 It also offers a client library.
-And this, this is part of the architecture of SMACC.
-That allows Ross users to use Ross packages like move it to or nav to right out of the box.
-And it also provides a pathway for other Ross packages.
-And for the interfaces of those packages to be developed by specialists that are then tied to your state machine it all of these features have the effect of dramatically lowering the bar for new developers to get started in Ross, and then in programming in general controlling their robot.
-I can go on quite a bit longer about this, but I would say so it's a good high level overview of what SMACC is,
+And this, this is part of the architecture of SMAC.
+That allows ROS users to use ROS packages like move it to or nav to right out of the box.
+And it also provides a pathway for other ROS packages.
+And for the interfaces of those packages to be developed by specialists that are then tied to your state machine it all of these features have the effect of dramatically lowering the bar for new developers to get started in ROS, and then in programming in general controlling their robot.
+I can go on quite a bit longer about this, but I would say so it's a good high level overview of what SMAC is,

 Yes, yes, you have, you have state you have states, right?
 That you can let us to divide your problems.
 You have hierarchy, which does much the same thing.
 You also have the concepts of orthogonal, which are like boxes that allow you to modularize the physical subsystems on a robot.